marcobuontempo/songify-mood/README.md

 Database with collections:
 - featured-gifs
 - songs

-*Note: these should automatically be created by the backend server when required, so no action should be required here.
+>*Note: these should automatically be created by the backend server when required, so no action should be required here.
 However, if issues are occurring, manually name the collections according to above*

 ### Environment Variables
 #### - Backend `(/backend/.env)`
 ```
 # EXPRESS
-UPDATE_DB_KEY = <any key for your /update endpoint>
+UPDATE_DB_KEY = <any user defined key for your /update endpoint>

 # MONGODB
 MONGO_URI = <URI to your MongoDB. e.g. mongodb+srv://...>